owaaquino/todolist-react/README.md

     export default TodoForm;
 ```
-After that, we create a function for our form when submitted
+After that, we create a "submit" function for the form.

 ```javascript
     import React from "react";